 6. Robert Peary's successes in Greenland contrasted with two previous polar disasters.

 In 1879, newspaper mogul James Gordon Bennett and Navy commander George Washington DeLong organized an expedition to reach the North Pole via the Bering Strait in a reinforced ship, the Jeannette.
 After months of besetment, ice crushed the ship and the crew made a desperate escape to Siberia, where all but two members died.
 Then, Army lieutenant Adolphus Greely led a 25-member magnetic survey expedition to the Canadian high Arctic in 1881.
 Relief ships failed to reach them for three years.
 By the time rescue arrived and they returned home, only Greely and five other men had survived starvation.
-The public's appetite for polar adventure waned until, a few years later, Peary's triumphs in Greenland earned him a heroic reputation and revived interest the quest for the North Pole.
+The public's appetite for polar adventure waned until, a few years later, Peary's triumphs in Greenland earned him a heroic reputation and revived interest in the quest for the North Pole.

 7. Robert Peary lost eight toes to frostbite.